denten-books/plain-text/main.md

-In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab, tracing the passage of ideas from applied experiment to textual inscription.
-For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact [@latour_laboratory_1986]. *Laboratory Life* brings the process of inscription to the fore, showing that the output of a science lab is not some abstract notion of "knowledge" or "discovery," but a publication record [@latour_laboratory_1986].
-A scientist may object that such publications are merely a byproduct of the lab's research activity.
+In a study on the construction of scientific knowledge, Bruno Latour and Steve Woolgar perform what they call an ethnography of a science lab, tracing the passage of ideas from applied experiment to literary production.
+For Woolgar and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscrition, beyond naive notions of knowledge-making and discovery [@latour_laboratory_1986].
+A scientist could object that insription-making is merely a byproduct of the lab's research activity.
 Woolgar and Latour challenge that view in showing how laboratory participants closest to the material conditions of knowledge production are, at the same time, most marginalized members of the group.
 Lab technicians handle the matter of mass spectrometers and bioassays.
 Doctorate degree holders, by contrast, spend most of their time handling inscription devices like printers and computer consoles.
-Were we to view the laboratory from the outside, as a black box, we would see a flow of instrumentation and bio-mass into the box, and after a long period of gestation, a flow of inscriptions out.
+Were one to observe the laboratory from the outside, as a black box of sorts, he would see the flow of instrumentation and matter inside, and after a period of gestation, a flow of inscriptions out.

 Although much cited in the study of culture, science, and technology, *Laboratory Life* has had curiously little impact on the study of literature,